janawold1/2026_S_nereis_Cons_Gen/03_ANGSD.md

 ## Inbreeding Estimates
 To estimate relative levels of inbreeding and account for the high liklihood that tara iti do not conform to Hardy-Weinberg Equilibrium (HWE), we first generated population specific genotype likelihoods for input into [ngsF](https://github.com/mfumagalli/ngsTools) v1.2.0-STD.
 The outputs of these analyses can also be used as a prior for populations that are not in hardy-weinburg equilibrium (HWE).
 ```
-angsd -P 8 -b AU.list -ref $ref -out inbreeding/AU -rf ${region} \
+angsd -P 8 -b AU.list -ref $ref -out inbreeding/AU -sites ${region} \
     -uniqueOnly 1 -remove_bads 1 -only_proper_pairs 1 -trim 0 -C 50 -baq 1 \
     -minMapQ 20 -minQ 20 -minInd 19 -setMinDepth 114 -setMaxDepth 350 -doCounts 1 \
     -GL 1 -doMajorMinor 1 -doMaf 1 -skipTriallelic 1 -SNP_pval 1e-3 -doGlf 3

-angsd -P 8 -b TI.list -ref $ref -out inbreeding/TI -rf ${region} \
+angsd -P 8 -b TI.list -ref $ref -out inbreeding/TI -sites ${region} \
     -uniqueOnly 1 -remove_bads 1 -only_proper_pairs 1 -trim 0 -C 50 -baq 1 \
     -minMapQ 20 -minQ 20 -minInd 19 -setMinDepth 114 -setMaxDepth 300 -doCounts 1 \
     -GL 1 -doMajorMinor 1 -doMaf 1 -skipTriallelic 1 -SNP_pval 1e-3 -doGlf 3

-angsd -P 8 -b GLOBAL.list -ref $ref -out inbreeding/GLOBAL -rf ${region} \
+angsd -P 8 -b GLOBAL.list -ref $ref -out inbreeding/GLOBAL -sites ${region} \
     -uniqueOnly 1 -remove_bads 1 -only_proper_pairs 1 -trim 0 -C 50 -baq 1 \
     -minMapQ 20 -minQ 20 -minInd 38 -setMinDepth 300 -setMaxDepth 630 -doCounts 1 \
     -GL 1 -doMajorMinor 1 -doMaf 1 -skipTriallelic 1 -SNP_pval 1e-3 -doGlf 3
 ```
-This left 3,510,734 sites in the `AU` dataset, 1,089,050 sites in the `TI` dataset, and 6,015,922 sites in the `GLOBAL` dataset upon the completion of ANGSD.
+This left 980,578 sites in the `AU` dataset, 297,787 sites in the `TI` dataset, and 1,665,527 sites in the `GLOBAL` dataset upon the completion of ANGSD.
 Next, `ngsF` was used to estimate inbreeding.
 First, an initial search was performed.
-The below was perfomed for each of the `AU`, `TI`, and `GLOBAL` data sets.
+The below was perfomed for each of the `AU`, `TI`, and `GLOBAL` data sets upon the completion of ANGSD.
 ```
 zcat inbreeding/AU.glf.gz > inbreeding/AU.glf